-Directions: From Euston station you will take a train for 20 minutes to Watford Junction where you will take a bus for 15 minutes to the Studio tour; the return bus journey will cost you £3.
+Directions: From Euston station, you will take a train for 20 minutes to Watford Junction where you will take a bus for 15 minutes to the Studio tour; the return bus journey will cost you £3.

 You also have the choice to go directly by bus from the centre of London to the studios the price includes the tickets and the journey with golden tours or just the journey if you have already bought your tickets.

-Between 1 to 3 hours of Harry Potter themed tours are available, depending on your language and desire.
+Between 1 to 3 hours of Harry Potter, themed tours are available, depending on your language and desire.

 The price is around £10 per meeting point depending on the guides, you will be able to hear a professional on the subject explain the little secrets hidden behind the filming locations.
 You will visit some of the places mentioned above such as Pier 9 ¾ and the Millennium Bridge.
-You can book a guide specially in your language to make sure you understand everything, or you can challenge yourself in this London adventure with Harry Potter by being immersed in British culture.
+You can book a guide especially in your language to make sure you understand everything, or you can challenge yourself in this London adventure with Harry Potter by being immersed in British culture.

 Some examples of guided tours in English: